-Machine learning is increasingly being deployed in many application domains such as autonomous driving and facial recognition.
-At the same time, machine learning techniques are easy to misuse and abuse which highlights the potential danger of relying on this technology.
-Complex models routinely fail to be robust to tiny perturbations of their inputs; they unintentionally memorize their training data; and they make decisions that are largely inexplicable.
+Machine learning is increasingly integrated into our daily lives and promises advances in many applications domains including autonomous driving, facial recognition, and medical diagnosis.
+At the same time, machine learning techniques are surprisingly brittle and easy to misuse or abuse which highlights the potential dangers of this technology.
+Complex models can be fooled by tiny perturbations of their inputs; they can unintentionally memorize their training data; and they make decisions that are often inexplicable.

-This graduate-level course will explore recent academic research at the intersection of machine learning with privacy.
+This course will explore recent academic research at the intersection of machine learning with data privacy.
 Students will read, analyze, and discuss research papers and undertake a semester-long research project.
-Topics covered include: privacy metrics & differential privacy, attacks and vulnerabilities of machine learning models, overfitting and privacy, membership inference attacks, attacks using machine learning techniques, and other timely topics (as time permits).

 Familiarity with security and/or privacy concepts is a plus but not required.

 Note: this course is primarily aimed at graduate students.
 But highly motivated undergraduates who seek exposure to research in this space are welcomed!

 Students will learn about foundational concepts at the intersection of machine learning with data privacy and acquire a firm grasp on recent developments in this area.
 By the end of the semester, successful students will be able to critically analyze research papers and will have demonstrated the ability to conduct research in this space.

 Instruction format will be a blend of traditional lecture-style instruction and student-led seminar-style learning through paper reading and discussion.
 Students will be expected to read several research articles every week and discuss them in class.
 The research project will require that students execute research alone or in a small group.

 Students will be evaluated based on the following breakdown: